meshcloud/meshcloud-docs/docs/meshstack.workspace-group-sync.md

          Specifies how an LDAP user entity should be transformed into a meshUser.

        groupAttributesTransformations:
-         Specifies how an LDAP group entity should be transformed into a meshCustomer user group.
+         Specifies how an LDAP group entity should be transformed into a meshWorkspace user group.

         groupBindingAttributesTransformations:
-          Specifies how a meshCustomerGroupBinding meshObject should be constructed from an LDAP group entity.
+          Specifies how a meshWorkspaceGroupBinding meshObject should be constructed from an LDAP group entity.

     -}
       { includeAllUsers : Bool